bbli/cpp-git/README.md

 # README
 ---
 ## How to compile project
-Just your standard way to compile a project with cmake:
+* Make sure to clone repo recusively(i.e `git clone --recursive etc...`) as GoogleTest is a submodule Just your standard way to compile a project with cmake:
 1. make a build directory
 2. cd into build directory